Crocoblock/jet-widgets/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Brand new addon for Elementor Page builder.
-It provides the set of modules to create different kinds of content, adds custom modules to your website and applies attractive styles in the matter of several clicks!
+Addon for Elementor Page builder.
+It provides the set of widgets to create different kinds of content like pricing tables, posts lists, banners, etc.

 == Description ==